-The reasons for the local planning authority's decision to grant permission for the development subject to the above conditions are:
+The reasons for the local planning authority's decision to grant permission for the development subject to the above conditions are:-

-- 1. To comply with the provisions of Regulation 5(2) of the Town and Country Planning General Development Order, 1973, as amended. - 2.
-To comply with the requirements of Section 42 of the Town and Country Planning Act, 1971. - 3.
-To maintain and enhance the visual amounty of the area. - 4.
-To ensure the proper development of the site. - 5.
-To enable the Local Planning Authority to consider detailed proposals for the autisfactory development of the site.
+- To comply with the provisions of Regulation 5(2) of the Town and Country Planning General Development Order, 1963, as amended by the Town and Country Planning General Development (Amendment) Orders - To comply with the requirements of Section 41 of the Town and Country Planning Act, 1971. - 3.
+To maintain and enhance the visual amenity of the area. - 4 & 5.
+In the interests of road safety and to ensure the proper development of the site. - 6 % 7.
+In the interests of amenity and to ensure the proper development of the site. - To ensure the proper development of the site. - To restrict the use of the property and prevent unsatisfactory multiplicity of uses on the site. - 10.
+In the interests of road safety and to ensure the proper development of the mite.